pansapiens/seguid-engine/README.md

 ## TODO:

 * Use task queues for bulk insertion.
+* Save on datastore write operations by first checking if a SEGUID<->ID mapping list wouldn't change upon update, don't re-insert the exact same thing.
+Also add a URL option for 'don't update if SEGUID exists in datastore'.
+* Use memcache for GETs.
 * Add OpenID / Googe Account authentication to insert operations where the hash is provided by the client.
 This way we can at least better track losers who dirty up the database.